ba-careerpath-7/TESLA_Stock_Price_Prediction_Project/README.md

 For the most current NASDAQ Tesla stock prices, here is the website: https://www.nasdaq.com/market-activity/stocks/tsla/historical?page=1&rows_per_page=10&timeline=y10

 As a bonus, this project will have a crash course for Time Series data and models!
-If you never worked with Time Series or need a refresher, this project can help you!
+If you never worked with Time Series or need a refresher, this project is for you!

 ---